 The Swiss are notoriously secretive when it comes to money.
 According to a newspaper headline, the Swiss are more likely to openly talk about sex than how much they make.
 The reason is that a great many measure their worth by how much they make, and when you do not know what others make, you feel like you are their equal.
 Because in turn, they do not know what you earn!

-The debate around the "1:12" initiative has started swinging in the opposite direction from where it was a few months ago.
-Opinion polls show that a majority of Swiss are against the proposed legislation.
+The debate around the "1:12" initiative had started swinging in the opposite direction from where it was a few months before the vote.
+Opinion polls showed that a majority of Swiss were against the proposed legislation.
+(It ultimately failed to find support at the polls where 65,3 percent voted against it.)
 Who can blame them with large employers threatening to leave the country if the initiative were to pass?

 When the Swiss speak about the economic health of their country with foreigners, they will always say: "Sure, we're doing well now thanks to our hard work ethic and conservative spending, but we don't know what will happen in the future."

 It is loss aversion that makes the Swiss tick, rather than the idea of future gains.
 This is why entrepreneurship and risk taking are characteristically low among native born Swiss.
 This remains true despite the fact that those who do take a leap are usually richly rewarded.
 The designer bag company Freitag is a good example of great success for taking a risk.

 This fear of risk taking is one of the issues that another group of politically engaged Swiss were trying to address with their "Basic Income" initiative.
 It was voted on in 2014 yet failed at the polls.
 The initiative would have guaranteed every Swiss citizen a basic income of about 2500 francs a month, regardless of how much they work (or don’t) and what their earnings are.

 The pay would have been calculated based on the average rent for a flat and other monthly expenses (Note that in a place like Zurich, this would not be enough.
 But in some areas of Ticino, for instance, it would be more than enough).